-Alex Flinn’s latest release, A Kiss in Time, is another unique interpretation of a fairy tale in a modern setting.
+Alex Flinn’s A Kiss in Time is another unique interpretation of a fairy tale in a modern setting.
 Sleeping Beauty is a classic, but how about a new twist on this known love story?

 The magical elements within the original storyline are all in the plot of A Kiss in Time.
 However, instead of focusing on only one main character’s perspective of the story, the author presents a two-sided narrative that alternates between the first-person voices of the princess (“Sleeping Beauty”) and her rescuer (“the prince”).